-Of course there are times when it’s necessary or appropriate to transition your child from a crib to a bed.
-If your child is climbing out, then it’s no longer a safe sleep space and transitioning to a bed is absolutely necessary.
+Of course, there are times when it’s necessary or appropriate to transition your child from a crib to a bed.
+If your child is climbing out, then it’s no longer a safe sleep space.
+Therefore, transitioning to a bed is absolutely necessary.
 Or alternatively, once your child is about four years old, it’s likely that the transition to a big kid bed will be a smooth one.

 Regardless of when you decide to transition your child from a crib to a bed, it will be most important to communicate effectively with your child.

 Explain that your expectation is for the child to remain in bed at bedtime and through the entire night.
 Explain that it’s not safe for them to get out and roam the house without help.
 You can even role-play this with some baby dolls and stuffed animals.
 Have your child tuck in their dolls and see if they “sleep through the night” during play.
 When they do, your child can reward them with a sticker or a treat.
 Be sure the child gets a reward too.

 Transitioning from crib to bed is a big transition for children regardless of age.
 Therefore, be sure to have a solid plan and be 100% prepared.